scratchfoundation/scratch-link/Documentation/Bluetooth.md

 }
 ```

-JSON-RPC **response** sent from SDM to Scratch Extension upon successful initiation of discovery.
-This confirms the
+JSON-RPC **response** sent from Scratch Link to Scratch Extension upon successful initiation of discovery.
+This confirms
-transition into the discovery state.
+the transition into the discovery state.
 ```json5
 {
   "jsonrpc": "2.0", // JSON-RPC version indicator